crwr45/sql-numerics/Investigations.md

 [Documentation](https://www.postgresql.org/docs/current/datatype-numeric.html)

 ### Description
-According to the docs, they have have ENORMOUS capacity ("up to 131072 digits before the decimal point; up to 16383 digits after the decimal point") but trying to create a column that size in the database gives:
+According to the docs, they have have ENORMOUS capacity ("up to 131072 digits before the decimal point; up to 16383 digits after the decimal point") but trying to create a column that size in the database gives errors:
 ```sql
 CREATE TABLE numeric_test (col Numeric(131072, 16383));
 ERROR:  NUMERIC precision 131072 must be between 1 and 1000